 Our final Hall of Fame player, this rookie card from the edge of the vintage card era is a tough one to find in really great condition.
 Indeed, although nearly 13,000 rookie cards of the all-time leading base stealer have been submitted to PSA for grading, only 13 have received the grade of “Gem Mint 10.”
 That is 0.001!
 Of course, that kind of fits Rickey very well as he was a one-of-a-kind type of player.
 He holds the major league records for career stolen bases, runs scored, unintentional walks and leadoff home runs.
-That unique combination of speed and power is one of the reasons his rookie card is easy to find and a respectable one still sells for around $80.
+That unique combination of speed and power is one of the reasons his rookie card is easy to find and very popular.

 2001 Topps Base Hit Autograph Relics #BH20 Gene Lamont